Enderkries2011/EnderClient/README.md

 # Ender Client
 A Custom Minecraft Client Made By Enderkries2011

+# Important
+Might Be Discontinued only the anti rat mod will be released when done. (only 1 version)

 # Why
 I Made this client cause i got ratted on hypixel, This client Uses Anti-Rat Technolegy to Disable Suspisious mods (mod Expansion).